bchoi13/CyberProjects/Azure SIEM Setup Tutorial/SIEM_Setup.md

-# Step 8: Create Custom Parameters in our Log file in Azure workspace
+# Step 8: Create Custom Parameters in our log file in Azure workspace
          *Looking at the table generated from running the script on the Log Analytics Workspaces page, you can see the multitude of data under the "RawData" column.
 In this step we will separate each identifiable type into its own column.

 1. Copy the script in this link (or view the codespace in this repo) into the query box of the page.
 Alter the first line as necessary if you named the log file differently.
 Run the script and you will see the table is much prettier in appearance for us, showcasing country, state, source IP, username, and more important data figures.